Barn-Raiser/project-planning/mvp.md

 ## Iteration 3 - Sprint 3
 ##### Create users
 * As a visitor to the home page, I have the option to create a user account with a username, email and password
+* In this iteration, we'll update the point of contact field on a Need to be a User_ID with a 1:many association

 ##### Associate users with needs as supporters
 * As an authenticated user, I can sign up to support a "Need" that has available supporter slots